 INTRODUCTION

-Hematopoietic stem cell transplantation (HSCT) is a broadly accomplished curative therapy for several hematological diseases, which is achieved by circulatory infusion of hematopoietic stem cells to the patients from human leukocyte antigen (HLA)-matched allogeneic donor or from the autologous patient themselves[1].
-(Figure 1) However, the HSCT techniques are actually restricted by potentially life-threatening complications, and one of the most serious complications is graft vs host disease (GVHD)[2], which is a pathogenic condition that arises when immune cells of the graft might systematically distinguish the host as foreign enemy, and affect the recipient’s tissues/organs in the body induced by the influx of donor-derived effector T cells into peripheral tissues[3(Figure 1) The pathophysiology of GVHD may include donor T cells and/or inflammatory cytokine-mediated injury to patient’s tissues as a result of transplant and/or conditioning regimen.
+Hematopoietic stem cell transplantation (HSCT) is a broadly accomplished curative therapy for several hematological diseases, which is achieved by circulatory infusion of hematopoietic stem cells to the patients from human leukocyte antigen (HLA)-matched allogeneic donor or from the autologous patient themselves[1] (Figure 1).
+However, the HSCT techniques are restricted by potentially life-threatening complications, and one of the most serious complications is graft vs host disease (GVHD)[2], which is a pathogenic condition that arises when immune cells of the graft might systematically distinguish the host as foreign enemy, and affect the recipient’s tissues/organs in the body induced by the influx of donor-derived effector T cells into peripheral tissues[3] (Figure 1).
+The pathophysiology of GVHD may include donor T cells and/or inflammatory cytokine-mediated injury to patient’s tissues as a result of transplant and/or conditioning regimen.
 Immune reactions underlying the GVHD may also include greater proliferation and/or migration of active immune cells to the target tissue or organ.
 Several organs could be targeted by the GVHD.
 Therefore, the patient should be prepared with rigorous chemotherapy and/or radiotherapy to reduce immunological resistance in addition to extinguish residual malignant cells before HSCT.

-Remarkably, several risk factors in gut might play important roles for the initiation of GVHD[4].
+Remarkably, several risk factors in gut might play important roles in the initiation of GVHD[4].
 Gut microbiota has been hypothesized to have a role in GVHD onset[5].
-In addition, the path of gut microbiota to the recovery following HSCT might be related to the risk of developing a GVHD[6].
+In addition, the path of gut microbiota to the recovery following HSCT might be related to the risk of developing GVHD[6].
 It has been suggested that potential modifiable targets of gut microbiota could reduce the risk of GVHD[4,7].
-For example, a prolonged gut microbiota-dysbiosis following HSCT has in turn been demonstrated to an increased risk of innate immune system activation and/or systemic infections, causing the development of GVHD[8].
-Equally, the prompt recovery of gut microbiota may provide the host protective against the onset of GVHD by the keen preservation of immune homeostasis[9].
+For example, a prolonged gut microbiota-dysbiosis following HSCT has in turn been demonstrated to increase a risk of innate immune system activation and/or systemic infections, causing the development of GVHD[8].
+Equally, the prompt recovery of gut microbiota may protect the host against the onset of GVHD by the keen preservation of immune homeostasis[9].
 The gut flora can make the difference when it comes to allogenic HSCT[10].
 As prevention and/or treatment of the GVHD are the imperative issue for improving the efficacy of HSCT, it is significant that homeostasis of gut microbiota could possibly reduce the risk of GVHD.

 REPROGRAMMING OF IMMUNE CELLS AND GVHD